Recommended Shads For Fishing In Norway

 Westin Big Bob Shad

 Firstly at the beginning of the year when the sea is rough and the cold weather is still about there is only one thing really worth targeting and that is the Skrei cod.
 For these massive Cod, I would suggest the Westin Big Bob shad.
 These shads come in two sizes, a 30 cm 480g version and the monstrous 40 cm 780g version.
 The one I would recommend solely for the Skrei is the bigger heavier version.
-This will sink beautifully through the turbulent waters, holding at the depth you want to be fishing at and the bigger size of this shad will entice the big fat Skrei to chow down and smash your rod over resulting in the fish of a lifetime.
+This will sink beautifully through the turbulent waters with its large paddle tail, holding at the depth you want to be fishing at and the bigger size of this shad will entice the big fat Skrei to chow down and smash your rod over resulting in the fish of a lifetime.